 I am a palaeobiologist who investigates the diets of modern and extinct reptiles through examination of their microscopic tooth surface textures, known as dental microwear textural analysis (DMTA).
 This helps us constrain and understand the ecological roles of extinct reptiles, which subsequently enables better reconstructions of ancient food webs and ecosystems.

-From April 2020 I will be starting a new research position at the University of Birmingham where I will be applying DMTA to Triassic dinosaurs and their archosaur relatives to investigate how dinosaurs rose to dominance in the Late Triassic and Early Jurassic.
+I am currently a Leverhulme research fellow at the University of Birmingham where I apply DMTA and biomechanical modelling to Triassic dinosaurs and their archosaur relatives to investigate how dinosaurs rose to dominance in the Late Triassic and Early Jurassic.

 I completed my PhD at the University of Leicester in 2019 where I reconstructed the diets of pterosaurs; extinct flying reptiles that lived between 210 and 66 million years ago, using DMTA.